dhaneshnm/dhaneshnm.github.io/src/pages/blog/microtasks-explainer.md

 Let us look at this example from the <a href='https://html.spec.whatwg.org/multipage/timers-and-user-prompts.html#microtask-queuing' target='_blank'>queueMicrotask spec</a>.
 Here, if even when sendData is called multiple times, with in one synchronous JS execution, the network call happens only once.
 The multiple calls are getting batched together using a microtask.
 Compared to using setTimeout approach, here there is no intervening event loop tasks preempting the fetch.

-<a herf='https://tanstack.com/query/v4/docs/adapters/solid-query' target='_blank'>Solid-Query uses <a> the above pattern to batch execute tasks.
-Here is how the code in solitquery looks like,
+<a herf='https://tanstack.com/query/v4/docs/adapters/solid-query' target='_blank'>Solid-Query</a> uses the above pattern to batch execute tasks.
+Here is how the code in Solid-Query looks like.

 ```javascript
 let taskQueue: Array<() => void> = [];